Permissions - reprinting

 Kotzebue, Alaska 99752

-Interview requests.
-Contact me at the above address, or contact my publicist, Jessica Deutsch at Milkweed Editions.
+Contact me at the above address, or contact my publicist, Emily White at Mountaineers Books.

-Permissions -- reprinting.
-For permission requests to reprint portions of my books, please contact my publisher.
+For permission requests to reprint portions of my books, please contact my publishers.

 1011 Washington Ave South, Suite 300